Matuco19/Matuco19/README.md

 #### [Website](https://matuco19.com) | [How to find me](https://matuco19.com/links) | [Matuco19 Studio](https://github.com/Matuco19-Studio)

 Hey!
 I am a passionate developer with a keen interest in technology and coding.
 I love to explore new technologies and continuously improve my skills.
-I've always liked programming in the backend area but I have knowledge in frontend, I' always liked playing different games, especially sandbox and survival, I always try to learn more about other programming languages and frameworks.
+I've always liked programming in the backend area but I have knowledge in frontend, i like to playing different games, especially sandbox and survival, and i want to learn more about other programming languages and frameworks.

 ### 💣 About Me

 - 🌱 I’m ready to learn **new technologies**
 - 💡 I’m currently developing **WebQuasar** & **Neutronscript**
 - 📫 How to reach me: **[contact me](https://matuco19.com/links)**

 ### 🪄 General Developer Roadmap: